hslrock/github_guide/Chapter0.md

 Create a random folder to store the remote repository.
 Move to the directory in GitBash

-Using `git clone <link> .` We can download/clone the files. '.' makes it to directly download into the folder, Without it, it will create a folder with the repository name and download repository to the new folder
+Using `git clone <link> .` We can download/clone the files. '.' makes it to directly download into the folder, Without '.', it will create a folder with the repository name and download repository to the new folder

     git clone https://github.com/<UserName>/<RepositoryName>.git

-Now, what happens to the previous folder if you add new contents in the new folder and commit the new files with `git push`.
+Now, what happens to the previous folder (the folder which was used in creating local repository/uploading to the remote repository) if you add new contents in this new folder and commit the new files with `git push`.

 The previous folder will not know its change.
 To update the previous folder.
 You can go back to the directory of the previous folder in GitBash and type `git pull origin master`